VykosX/ControlFlowUtils/README.md

 ![Minimum Cycle](https://github.com/user-attachments/assets/dbdbf9a7-6111-435f-b379-ff1fb7754cbf)

-Simply replace the Null input node with the Data of your choice and it will be sent along with the loop allowing you to process it iterarively.
+Simply replace the Null input node with the Data of your choice and it will be sent along with the loop allowing you to process it iteratively.

 ## [If Selectors](https://github.com/VykosX/ControlFlowUtils/wiki/ControlFlowUtils-%E2%80%90-In-Depth-Node-Explanation#IF_Condition_Selector)